Leshao-Zhang/Visualisation-Cross-Recurrence-Quantification-Analysis/README.md

 **Recurrent_Plot_Thresholding**

-By thresholding the distances, we can produce the Recurrence Plot[4].
+By thresholding the distances, we can produce the Recurrent Plot[4].

 ![](Recurrent_Plot_Thresholding.gif)